Al-Walid II: Early life

 As al-Walid grew older, Hisham became increasingly displeased with his nephew's behaviour (including an excessive love for poetry and sex) and considered passing the succession to Hisham's son instead.
 He spoke to al-Walid about his drinking of alcohol and commanded al-Walid to send away his best drinking companion.
 He also cut off funds to his heir and strongly encouraged him to be more respectful in religious matters.

 Following Hisham's accession, He attempted to secure Maslama ibn Hisham as his successor in place of the appointed successor, his predecessor's son al-Walid II.
 Hisham's initial attempts following the Hajj of 735 to persuade al-Walid to step down in favor of Maslama or give Maslama the oath of allegiance as al-Walid's successor were rejected by al-Walid.
 Afterward, Hisham sought to undermine al-Walid and secretly gathered support for Maslama.
 The latter's nomination was supported by his paternal uncle, the famous general Maslama ibn Abd al-Malik, Hisham's maternal grandfather, the former governor of Medina Hisham ibn Isma'il al-Makhzumi, and his sons Ibrahim and Muhammad, and the sons of the influential Banu Abs chief of northern Syria, al-Qa'qa' ibn Khulayd.
 Maslama's mother Umm Hakim also lobbied for her son's succession.
 Opposed to Maslama's proposed succession was Khalid al-Qasri, the governor of Iraq, to which Maslama responded by insulting him and his dead brother Asad.
 Maslama ibn Abd al-Malik's death in the late 730s was a major setback to Hisham's succession plans as it represented the loss of the plan's key supporter in the Umayyad dynasty.

-After Hisham death he was succeeded by Al-Walid II in February 743.
+After Hisham's death he was succeeded by Al-Walid II in February 743.